Who is Mustafa Kemal Ataturk? And what did he achieve?

 Mustafa Kemal became the first president of Turkey.
-He founded a party regime that was free from conflict until the year 1945.
+He founded a party regime which was free from conflict until the year 1945.

-On March 24, 1923, ‘Mustapha’ Kemal Ataturk was featured on the front-page of TIME Magazine.
+On March 24, 1923, ‘Mustapha’ Kemal Ataturk featured on the front page of TIME Magazine.

 In 1925, Ataturk gave a speech where he said that the people of Turkey are democratic and that the people of the United States of America are their allies.